smaurice101/readthedocs/docs/source/tml.rst

 and back (Bernstein 2025; Bernstein and Newcomer 2009; Gray and Reuter 1993; Lamport 1978; Shi et al. 2016; Satyanarayanan 2017).
-TML fundamentally addresses this by pushing the computational state to the edge (Satyanarayanan 2017).
+TML fundamentally addresses this by pushing the computational state to the edge (Satyanarayanan 2017; Maurice 2020).
 By processing data at its origin, we eliminate the round-trip latency that prevents modern AI from participating in mission-critical, sub-millisecond control loops.
 This shift enables AI to function as an "embedded intelligence" rather than a